What’s the Difference?

 Strained · Clean · Gently tangy

-Compared to Greek Yogurt, Bulgarian Yogurt is softer and less acidic on the palate, with a balanced cultured flavour that makes it especially easy to enjoy daily.
-Straining concentrates texture and reduces excess lactose without overpowering the natural character of the yogurt.
+Compared to Greek Yogurt, Bulgarian is softer and less acidic on the palate, with a balanced cultured flavour that makes it easy to enjoy every day.
+Straining concentrates the texture and reduces excess lactose without overpowering the natural character of the yogurt.

-Often regarded as the original style of yogurt, Bulgarian Yogurt is valued for its simplicity, cultured depth, and approachability.
+Often regarded as the original style of yogurt.
+Valued for its simplicity, cultured depth, and approachability.

 Strained · Thick · More tangy

-Strained Greek Yogurt begins with the same traditional yogurt cultures but is strained further to remove more whey.
-This additional straining results in a denser, more spoonable texture and a sharper, more pronounced tang.
+Begins with the same traditional yogurt cultures as Bulgarian, but is strained further to remove more whey.
+The additional straining results in a denser, more spoonable texture and a sharper, more pronounced tang.

 Multi-cultured · Lively · Lightly effervescent

-Strained Kefir is made by fermenting milk with kefir grains, which contain a diverse community of bacteria and yeasts.
-After fermentation, it is gently strained to create a thick, spoonable texture while retaining kefir’s naturally lively character.
+Made by fermenting milk with kefir grains — a diverse community of bacteria and yeasts.
+After fermentation it is gently strained to create a thick, spoonable texture while retaining kefir's naturally lively character.

 Compared to yogurt, kefir has a broader cultured profile, subtle natural effervescence, and layered acidity.
-It sits between yogurt and fresh curd in texture, making it versatile for eating by the spoon, layering into bowls, or using in both sweet and savoury applications.
+It sits between yogurt and fresh curd in texture — versatile for eating by the spoon, layering into bowls, or using in both sweet and savoury applications.

 All three are made with the same foundation — fresh milk, live cultures, and time.
 The difference lies in how fermentation and straining are balanced, not in added ingredients.